Current Home Loan Interest Rates, October 2021

 Q. What is today’s home loan interest rate?

-Home loan interest rate today is 6.65% onwards.
+A. Home loan interest rate today is 6.50% onwards.
 The final rate of interest at which your lender will give you a home loan will depend on multiple factors including your credit score, repayment capacity, loan amount and age.

 Q. Which bank offers the lowest interest rate on home loans?

 The home loan rate of interest is currently at its all-time low due to a series of repo rate cuts by RBI.
-You can get a home loan at the lowest home loan rate, provided you are salaried with property value of up to Rs.
-30 lakh and credit score as close to 900 as possible.
+You can get a home loan at the lowest home loan rate, provided you are salaried with a property value of up to Rs.
+30 lakh and a credit score as close to 900 as possible.
 The home loan rates are even lower for women borrowers, as lenders offer interest concession on properties with a primary owner or co-owner as a woman.
 Existing home loan borrowers too can benefit from the lower rates by transferring their home loan to another bank offering them a better home loan rate of interest.